damela/CS209A_AD_Project/EDA_combined.md

 </div>

 First, let us take a look at the columns.
-Let us see how many we have and what are their names.
+Let us see how many we have and what they are.